Autumn 2025 planting seasonPre-order now for delivery in autumn 2025 / winter 2026.

 More about citrus trees

-In Europe citrus fruits are grown primarily in countries with Mediterranean climates, such as southern Spain and southern Italy.
+In Europe citrus fruits are grown commercially in countries with Mediterranean climates, such as southern Spain and southern Italy.
 These areas have the necessary hot dry summers and mild winters required for producing traditional oranges and lemons.
-However the availability of new citrus hybrids, along with new rootstocks, is making it possible to produce citrus fruits in cooler climates.
+However the availability of new citrus hybrids, along with new rootstocks, is making it possible to grow citrus trees in cooler climates.

 With regard to rootstocks, the most dwarfing is Flying Dragon, which will give a mature height (depending on the scion cultivar) of 2m-3.5m.
 It is cold-hardy to about -20C.
 Pomeroy has similar cold-hardiness but produces a slightly larger tree, around 3.5m or so.
-Citromelo 4475 is very widely planted semi-vigorous rootstock with a mature height up to 5m, and cold hard to about -12C.
+Citromelo 4475 is a very widely planted semi-vigorous citrus rootstock with a mature height up to 5m, and cold hardy to about -12C.

 Unless otherwise noted all our citrus trees and rootstocks are raised to organic (bio) standards.